tikkat/KudoMessage/torsken/README.md

 ##What does it do?
-With Torsken the end user can write a message, choose a receiver, and send it away using their server application, for example there phone.
+With Torsken the end user can write a message, choose a receiver, and send it away using their server application, for example their phone.
 When Torsken sends the message it does so by getting it to Hustler which then do all the work, smart huh?

 But Torsken is far more useful than that.
-When ever a server applcation receives a new message it gets delivered to Torsken right away, and to the end user, in real time.
+When ever a server application receives a new message it gets delivered to Torsken right away, and to the end user, in real time.

 ###How does it do it?